dswann101164/azure-noob-blog/posts/2025-11-17-ai-azure-admins-gap.md

 **If you test these experiments and find:**

-**"AI is way faster than I expected"**
-→ The shift is real.
+**"AI is way faster than I expected"** â†’ The shift is real.
 Time to adapt.

-**"AI makes a lot of mistakes"**
-→ Current value is catching those mistakes.
+**"AI makes a lot of mistakes"** â†’ Current value is catching those mistakes.
 But AI is improving.

-**"Job postings aren't changing yet"**
-→ They lag reality by 12-24 months.
+**"Job postings aren't changing yet"** â†’ They lag reality by 12-24 months.
 Wait until it's obvious = too late.

-**"I don't see any of this at my company"**
-→ Neither did Exchange admins in 2008.
+**"I don't see any of this at my company"** â†’ Neither did Exchange admins in 2008.
 Neither did datacenter ops in 2015.

 **Base decisions on evidence, not comfort.**